 What is Play Based Learning?

-Our Little Birdie Book Box activities are known as ‘play-based learning’.
+Our Little Birdie memberships and book boxes are known as ‘play-based learning’.
 Each important language or literacy key learning area contains a hook or ‘invitation to play’ to engage the child.

 The learning part is really for the parent so they know what language to say and do to support the learning.
 We have six language or literacy areas targeted in every box: WordPLAY, SoundPLAY, RichREADING, PrintPLAY, StoryPLAY and BoxPLAY.